i am Juan Vásquez (he/him), a Ph.D. student in Computer Science at the University of Colorado Boulder.

 RESEARCHERS

-these are some researchers whose work I follow closely, and that I find very cool/interesting.
-Check out their work if you want to learn more about various areas in Computer Science :)
+these are some researchers whose work I follow closely, and that I find very cool/interesting. check out their work if you want to learn more about various areas in Computer Science :)

 these are some cool tools i use, and i think are worth checking out if they fit any of your needs.